matt-duyst/mapping-with-matt/_posts/2014-09-12-Starbucks.markdown

 The remaining 3 maps showcase the drive time buffer joined to census block data in Riverside County, allowing for an analysis of the summation of blocks that intersect within these stores with 3 main variables: Total population density (Map 3), a targeted age demographic between the ages of 25-34 (Map 4), and the blocks’ median household income (Map 5).

-Improvements could be made to Map 2 by making the 'Drive-Time' more readable; less decimals of rounded estimates and the inclusion of 'Minutes' would allow the viwer to easily understand the time it takes to drive to the proposed elimination of the Target Arlington Starbucks.
+Improvements could be made to Map 2 by making the 'Drive-Time' more readable; less decimals of rounded estimates and the inclusion of 'Minutes' would allow the viewer to easily understand the time it takes to drive to the proposed elimination of the Target Arlington Starbucks.

 ### The Importance of Drive-Time: Starbucks Store Locations in Riverside County, CA

 ![Map GIS](/assets/images/3-Minute-Drive-Time-Buffers.png)

 This static map illustrates a 3-minute drive time service area between each Starbucks coffee shop.
-However, one store was purposely covered by the legend in each map (Vons Starbucks), due to its outside placement on the border of Riverside near San Bernadino.
+However, one store was purposely covered by the legend in each map (Vons Starbucks), due to its outside placement on the border of Riverside near San Bernardino.
 In full, a little over 70% of Riverside’s population (472,087 people out of 593,012) fall within a 3-minute radius (drive time) of any given Starbucks coffee shop.
 Moreover, the highways in Riverside are depicted in red, a bright observation that allows for an interesting parallel to be made: Starbucks coffee shops are generally found off the highways, most likely as pit-stops for drivers.

 ![Placeholder](/assets/images/Eliminated-store-based-on-drive-time.png)